-460-4.3.2.2 Hot Bending: Fracture critical and non-fracture critical plates and bars may be bent hot subject to the approval of the Engineer.
-Heat-shrink methods as described in 460-4.3.4 are also permitted.
+Unless otherwise approved, the minimum bend radii for cold bending (at room temperature), measured to the concave face of the plate, are given in Table 460-1, Minimum Cold-Bending Radii.
+If a smaller radius is required, heat may need to be a part of the bending procedure.
+Submit the heating procedure for the Engineer's review.
+For materials and grades not shown in Table 460-1, follow minimum bend radii recommendations of the plate producer.
+Fracture critical and non-fracture critical plates and bars may be bent hot subject to the approval of the Engineer.
 If hot bending is to be employed, the heating and bending procedure shall be submitted for review and approval by the Engineer.
 The plates and bars shall be bent hot at a temperature above the blue brittle temperature of steel (700° F), not to exceed the temperature limits in Table 460-2.
 The minimum radii of the hot bend must satisfy the requirements of 460-4.3.2.1.